fomightez/may2015feng_gr_m/connecting_windows.rst

 |

 You’re now officially connected to the machine at Amazon Web Services.
 Hooray!
-But you have have one last IMPORTANT step to totally take control.
+But you have have one last, IMPORTANT step to totally take control.

 Type: